pixsight/SceneManager/README.md

 Define your scenes - Mix annotations and SceneCreator
 ==========
-You can also declare your scenes using @BuildScenes and create your own layout (and call _setContentView(...)_ or its equivalent).
+You can also declare your scenes using @BuildScenes and create your own layout (and call _setContentView(...)_ or its equivalent).<br>
-In this case you have to provide an unique identifier (sceneId) and the associated list of view ids for each scene.
+In this case you have to provide an unique identifier (sceneId) and the associated list of view ids for each scene.<br>

 ```kotlin
 @BuildScenes(